Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 But they did escape, via previously un-demonstrated ability to fly.
 Daar himself along with the rest of HEAT - Powell *and* Thurrsto had been pulled in for this, too - had engaged once the trap was sprung.
 It was a short, brutal, fast-moving fight that lasted all of two minutes.
 Caruthers found himself slowing down the footage during his after-action review, the combatants moved so fast.

-Right at the moment they had managed to isolate one of the giant tank-sized Super-Hunters and drop its shield, and just as they were about to pounce…it rocketed into the air with its fellows, rained ordnance down upon the blasted terrain, and made a beeline for the edge of the portable suppression field.
+Right at the moment they had managed to isolate one of the giant tank-sized Super-Hunters and drop its shield, and just as they were about to pounce... it rocketed into the air with its fellows, rained ordnance down upon the blasted terrain, and made a beeline for the edge of the portable suppression field.
 They winked out of the battlespace with a pulse of blackest black, and they were no more.

 The probing attacks had ceased after that incident, and Allied Command was of the opinion the Hunters had learned more about Allied capability than vice versa.